-Where to buy plaster of paris moulds, kits and supplies
+Plaster of Paris: where to buy moulds, kits and supplies

 Plaster of Paris is a popular sculpting material - it's easy to use and a lot of fun!
 Read up on everything you need to know about plaster of Paris, including where to buy, how to use and project inspiration.

 Have you ever used plaster of Paris?
-Perhaps you used it with animal moulds when you were little – or maybe you have little ones you want to introduce the craft to?
-Even if you’ve never used it before – it’s easy to learn and a whole lotta fun!
-In this article, we go through everything you need to know, from plaster of Paris uses, where to buy plaster of Paris, to our favourite craft projects and the best plaster of Paris kits.
+Perhaps you used it with animal moulds when you were little - or maybe you have little ones you want to introduce the craft to.

 What is plaster of Paris?